Amber: Scent of amber and amber perfumery

 In ancient China, it was customary to burn amber during large festivities.
 If amber is heated under the right conditions, oil of amber is produced, and in past times this was combined carefully with nitric acid to create "artificial musk" – a resin with a peculiar musky odor.
 Although when burned, amber does give off a characteristic "pinewood" fragrance, modern products, such as perfume, do not normally use actual amber because fossilized amber produces very little scent.
 In perfumery, scents referred to as "amber" are often created and patented to emulate the opulent golden warmth of the fossil.

 The scent of amber was originally derived from emulating the scent of ambergris and/or the plant resin labdanum, but since sperm whales are endangered, the scent of amber is now largely derived from labdanum.
 The term "amber" is loosely used to describe a scent that is warm, musky, rich and honey-like, and also somewhat earthy.
 Benzoin is usually part of the recipe.
 Vanilla and cloves are sometimes used to enhance the aroma.
 "Amber" perfumes may be created using combinations of labdanum, benzoin resin, copal (a type of tree resin used in incense manufacture), vanilla, Dammara resin and/or synthetic materials.

 In Arab Muslim tradition, popular scents include amber, jasmine, musk and oud (agarwood).

+Refractory media

+Goethe is documented as a rare user of amber, from which he cut lenses to visualize certain optical phenomena.
+Motivated by a manuscript sent to him by T. J. Seebeck in 1813 "on the reflection and refraction of light", he also conducted experiments on entoptic phenomena.
+Goethe attempted to replicate such phenomena on pieces of amber that he pierced himself.
+New evidence in 2026 showed that he held a small collection of 42 amber pieces.
+Of these, 40 were the subject of a detailed examination for bioinclusions in 2026, during which two nematoceran flies and an ant were found.